 Connection details:

-Although we are using GPIO 0 and GPIO 1 in this guide, you can use any of the GPIOs in Raspberry Pi Pico.
+Although we are using GPIO 0 and GPIO 1 in this guide, you can use other GPIOs in Raspberry Pi Pico.
 To learn more about the pinouts of Pico, read our Raspberry Pi Pico pinout guide.

 MicroPython Code For TM1637 7-Segment Display

-Raspberry Pi Pico W needs to be preloaded with a MicroPython UF2 file to program it in MicroPython.
+Raspberry Pi Pico W needs to be flashed with a MicroPython firmware to program it in MicroPython.
 You can read our getting started guide for Raspberry Pi Pico where we show all steps required to start programming RP2040 in MicroPython.

 With all connections done as shown in the diagram above, connect the Pico to your computer using a USB cable.
 Open your IDE, and paste the following code into a new project.